v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 -sl, --show-delimiters Draws the page delimiters in the exported image.

--pp, --page-by-page Each page will be exported in a separated image.
+-pp, --page-by-page Each page will be exported in a separate image.
 (Only for PNG images)

 -zf, --zoom [FACTOR] Applies a zoom (in percent) before export to an image.
-Accepted zoom interval: 10-500 (Only for PNG images)
+Accepted zoom interval: 0.1 to 5 (Only for PNG images)

 Data dictionary export options:

--sp, --split The data dictionaries are generated in separated files inside the specified output directory.
+-sp, --split The data dictionaries are generated in separate files inside the specified output directory.

--ni, --no-index Avoids the generation of the index that is used to help navigate through the data dictionary.
+-ni, --no-index Avoids generating the index that is used to help navigate through the data dictionary.

 DBMS export options:

--ir, --ignore-duplicates Ignores errors related to duplicate objects that eventually exist in the server.
+-ir, --ignore-duplicates Ignores errors related to duplicate objects that may exist in the server.

--ic, --ignore-error-codes [CODES] Ignores additional errors by their codes.
-A comma-separated list of alphanumeric codes should be provided.
+-ic, --ignore-error-codes [LIST] Ignores additional errors by their codes.
+Provide a comma-separated list of alphanumeric codes.

 -dd, --drop-database Drop the database before executing an export process.